-In competitions under Rules 1.1(a), (b), (c) and (f), for events longer than 800m, relays longer than 4 × 400m and any event where only a single round (final) is required, lanes / starting positions shall be drawn by lot.
+- 5. In competitions under Rules 1.1(a), (b), (c) and (f), for events longer than 800m, relays longer than 4 × 400m and any event where only a single round (final) is required, lanes / starting positions shall be drawn by lot. - 6.
+Where it is decided to conduct a series of races in an event rather than rounds and finals, the Regulations for the competition shall set out all relevant considerations including seedings and draws and the method by which the final results will be determined. - 7.
+An athlete shall not be allowed to compete in a heat or lane other than the one in which his name appears, except in circumstances which, in the opinion of the Referee, justify an alteration.